To report a sick or injured sea turtle on the island of Maui, contact:

 MOCMI’s Sea Turtle Response Team at (808) 286-2549

-MOC Marine Institute (MOCMI) coordinates the response to sick, injured, distressed, or expired sea turtles on the island of Maui, Hawaiʻi in partnership and coordination with NOAA Fisheries.
+MOC Marine Institute (MOCMI) works in partnership with NOAA Fisheries to coordinate the response to sick, injured, distressed, or expired sea turtles on the island of Maui, Hawaiʻi in partnership and coordination with NOAA Fisheries.
 All MOCMI sea turtle stranding response and rescue activities authorized under NOAA Permit: 21260.

 Fishing Around Sea Turtles (F.A.S.T.)